In the land of ad agency cover letters, what stands out?

 This example is overkill, but, when Chase Zreet, who was trying to get a job at Wieden+Kennedy to work on the Sprite account he did a whole video, with real production values.
 This is what your competition looks like:

-He got the job.
+Of course he got the job.
 Even the client noticed.

 Getting noticed in this business is our business.
 Lawson Clarke may or may not be a great copywriter, but he got a lot of attention as the “Naked Copywriter”– and his site, www.malecopywriter.com